pythermalcomfort

 - Python 3.10+

-- Optional: Matplotlib or other plotting libraries for visualizations
+- Optional: pandas, Matplotlib, or other plotting libraries for examples and visualizations

 Quick Start